vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather.md

 ## Outside pressure, good vs bad

-A template which indicate good or bad based on a threshold value.
+A template that indicates good or bad based on a threshold value.

 ```yaml
 {% raw %}